vuejs/vue-cli/README.md

 ### Generator

-Generator are globally-installed plugins for the Creator. `@vue/cli` ships with a number of [built-in generators][2].
+Generators are globally-installed plugins for the Creator. `@vue/cli` ships with a number of [built-in generators][2].

 A generator should export a function which receives a [GeneratorAPI][3] instance as the only argument.
 The API allows a generator to inject prompts, `package.json` fields and files to the project being created.